 Bus Rapid Transit in Curitiba

-Buses in the city run frequently throughout the day and night, among other ways that the efficiency of bus travel is enhanced; such as a substantial number of bus stations and bus routes throughout Curitiba.
-Additionally, loading and unloading of passengers is made even with the bus tube stations by use of platforms lowered from bus doors in the bus fleet of Curitiba's BRT network.
+Buses in the city run frequently throughout the day and night, among other ways that the efficiency of bus travel is enhanced; such as the substantial number of bus stations and bus routes throughout Curitiba.
+Additionally, the loading and unloading of passengers are made even with the bus tube stations by the use of platforms lowered from bus doors in the bus fleet of Curitiba's BRT network.

 Biofuel buses in Curitiba